 Here is a Toyota triangle kanban in situ at a stamping press and also as a close up.
 This is an older model, having no barcode, and on display in the Toyota Commemorative Museum of Industry and Technology.
 It contains less information but still works as a kanban.
 Let’s go through it from top to bottom:

-Part Number (品番 hinban): The part number of the product, here 13261-74040.
-(The first character of the text is not visible in the image, as the kanban hangs behind a pipe, but it is the same as in the modern kanban above).
+Part Number (品番; Hinban): The part number of the product, here 13261-74040.
+The first character of the text is not visible in the image, as the kanban hangs behind a pipe, but it is the same as in the modern kanban above.
+They refer to stamped steel parts.

-Quantity (収容数 Shūyō-sū): There are to be 500 pieces produced.
+Quantity (収容数; Shūyō-sū): There are to be 500 pieces per container.

 In the image below, you can see the kanban again at the bottom left, and the two receiving material supplies in the back for two different part types (13261-74040 for 500 connecting rods and 41314-20020 for 60 flanges), both to be made in the ER2500 machine.